• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 997-6538

-Emily Belote was born and raised in Huntington Beach, CA. For her undergraduate degree, she attended the University of California, Santa Barbara where she received her Bachelor’s Degree in Psychology, with a minor in Art History.
+Emily Belote (she/her/hers) was born and raised in Huntington Beach, CA. For her undergraduate degree, she attended the University of California, Santa Barbara where she received her Bachelor’s Degree in Psychology, with a minor in Art History.
 Her passion for providing a memorable experience for undergraduate students stems from her incredible undergrad journey.
-While most of her work is behind the scenes, Emily is fortunate to be part of the incredible Residence Life and First Year Experience team and help students truly find their homes in Chapman Housing.
+While most of her work is behind the scenes, Emily is fortunate to be part of the incredible Residence Life and First Year Experience team and to help students truly find their homes in Chapman Housing.
 Emily has also served as an advisor for one of Chapman’s Greek organizations.
-In her free time, Emily enjoys going to the beach, being a mega foodie with her husband, and spending time with their rescued Poodle-Bichon mix, Molly.
+Outside of work, Emily is busy keeping up with her toddler daughter and rescued Poodle-Bichon mix, Molly!
+She loves dining out as a family-hoping her daughter becomes as big of a foodie as she and her husband are someday.

 photo of Ellis Pearson